 Includes any websites pertaining to trade regulations, customs, and standards in this country.

 Non-EU/European Economic Area (EEA) nationals need a residence and employment permit to work in Spain.
-However, there are some exceptions although they may still need to apply for a visa or residence permit to come to Spain.
-Some of these exceptions include university professors, technicians and scientists, professionals invited to Spain to develop scientific or cultural programs, foreign journalists, artists coming for specific performances, and clergy.
+However, there are some exceptions although they may still require a visa or residence permit to come to Spain.
+Some exceptions include university professors, technicians and scientists, professionals invited to Spain to develop scientific or cultural programs, foreign journalists, artists coming for specific performances, and clergy.